 The monetary accounting period fiscal items describes all those obligations and assets whose value has been measured and mentioned in money.
 Cases of fiscal assets comprise cash, accounts receivable, notes receivable, as well as investments.
 Cases of fiscal obligations consist of accounts payable, notes payable, earnings taxes payable, and also differing accrued expenses.

 The buck is a unit of measure applied to measure the price of resources and obligations appearing in a business ‘s financial statements.
-Monetary items are the assets and liabilities appearing on the balance sheet which can be cash or readily converted to cash.
+Monetary items are the assets and liabilities appearing on the balance sheet which is cash or readily converted to cash.
 Broadly speaking, current assets and current liabilities can also be fiscal products.

 The Critical characteristics of financial items are twofold: